Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 Historical Growth and Sales & Marketing Spend

 RMNI has historically grown revenue at the 30%+ level until late 2017/early 2018 when they were forced to reduce their sales force in order to comply with covenants.
-They have rebuilt the salesforce over the last twelve months from a high 50s number of sales reps to nearly 80 reps (30%+ salesforce growth) and thus while "ARR" growth had slipped to around 10% (until recently), there is good reason to believe this can revert upwards in the coming quarters/years and that the company can return to 20%+ growth consistently.
+They have rebuilt the sales force over the last twelve months from a high 50s number of sales reps to nearly 80 reps (30%+ sales force growth), and thus while "ARR" growth had slipped to around 10% (until recently), there is good reason to believe this can revert upwards in the coming quarters/years and that the company can return to 20%+ growth consistently.
 You can see below how this transpired:

 Source: Company Filings